-Clinical Consultant in Global Public Health; Honorary Consultant, Public Health England, and Director of Global Leadership Programmes
+Clinical Consultant in Global Public Health; Head of Capacity Development for the UK Public Health Rapid Support Team; and previous Director of Global Leadership Programmes

 15-17 Tavistock Place

-Claire is a medical doctor specialising in the field of Global Public Health, while continuing to clinically practice Health Protection in London.
+Claire is a medical doctor specialising in the field of Global Public Health, while continuing to clinically practice in Health Protection.
 She participated in the Ebola crisis in West Africa, supporting the development of services on the ground, reporting for the UN High Level Panel on Global Response to Health Crises, and evaluating the response of Medecins sans Frontieres in Sierra Leone.

 Previously, Claire worked as a regional NGO Manager in West Africa, as a Management Consultant for the third sector and with WHO Collaborating Centres as an Academic Clinical Fellow, with a focus on health system strengthening and crises management.

 Claire has qualifications in Psychology (BSc University of York), the Political Economy of Development, Conflict and Human Rights (MSc School of Oriental & African Studies, London), as an international photojournalist (PostGrad Diploma, University of London Arts), in addition to Public Health (MPH, Imperial College, and professional qualifications from the Faculty of Public Health), Medicine and Surgery (MBBS University of London).

 Having completed the Chartered Institute of Management's training Certificate at Level 4, Claire has progressed to complete studies with the Institute of Leadership & Management, Executive Level 7.
 She is a trained mentor, accredited Executive Coach (ILM Level 7) and accredited Assessor and Facilitator for Emotional Intelligence (EQi 2.0).